iglee/markovprediction-protein-coding/README.md

 # Prediction of protein coding genes using Markov Models
-Assignment for CSEP527 Computational Biology, HW5 (https://courses.cs.washington.edu/courses/csep527/20au/hw/hw5.html).
+Given an mRNA sequence, we'll identify portions of the sequence that produce protein using simple NLP technique, a Markov model.

-In this project, we try to identify
+This was part of a course project for CSEP527 Computational Biology, HW5 (https://courses.cs.washington.edu/courses/csep527/20au/hw/hw5.html).

 ## Data and Identifying ORFs
 Open reading frames (ORFs) are part of the sequences of codons (nucleotide triplets) in our messenger RNA (mRNA) that might be translatable into proteins if the patterns match to real proteins.
 Given a sequence of codons as shown in the figure below, we could potentially identify ORFs by segmenting the data at "stop codons," which are TAA,TAG, and TGA.